-This course covers basic intelligence writing and briefing principles as well as methods for effective and clear intelligence sharing.
-Topics include creative/critical thinking and critical reading skills, source evaluation, privacy and civil rights, intelligence writing style and structure, and generating and presenting intelligence briefings.
+This course covers basic intelligence writing and briefing principles, as well as methods for effective and clear intelligence sharing.
+Topics include creative/critical thinking and critical reading skills, source evaluation, privacy and civil rights, intelligence writing structure and style, and creating and presenting intelligence briefings.
 With guidance from experienced experts, students gain hands-on experience by working through datasets based on real cases to produce intelligence products.
 Instructors and peers provide feedback on briefings and reports produced and presented in class.

 This course provides an overview of the actions investigators can take at the outset of a financial crime investigation.
 Students learn to ask critical questions, gather documentation, and analyze information for leads.
 Topics include obtaining and working with financial records, red flags in financial cases, money laundering, investigative strategies for different types of financial crimes, and commingled funds.